ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 As mentioned before, one of the key differences between `downgradeModule()` and `UpgradeModule` has to do with change detection and how it is propagated between the two frameworks.

 With `UpgradeModule`, the two change detection systems are tied together more tightly.
-Whenever something happens in the AngularJS part of the app, change detection is automatically triggered on the Angular Classicpart and vice versa.
+Whenever something happens in the AngularJS part of the app, change detection is automatically triggered on the Angular Classic part and vice versa.
 This is convenient as it ensures that neither framework misses an important change.
 Most of the time, though, these extra change detection runs are unnecessary.